Taco Cabana

-Taco Cabana is an American fast casual restaurant chain specializing in Tex-Mex cuisine.
-It is a wholly-owned subsidiary of YTC Enterprises LLC, and headquartered in San Antonio, Texas.
-As of January 2022, Taco Cabana has 148 locations throughout Texas and New Mexico.
+Taco Cabana is an American fast casual restaurant chain that serves Tex-Mex cuisine.
+It is a wholly owned subsidiary of YTC Enterprises LLC, and headquartered in San Antonio, Texas.
 Taco Cabana is recognized for its "pink" color scheme and semi-enclosed patio dining areas.
 Many menu items are handmade daily on-site, in open-display cooking areas.

 History

 Formation of the restaurant chain

 Taco Cabana was founded by Felix Stehling in September 1978, with its first restaurant at the corner of San Pedro and Hildebrand Avenue in Midtown San Antonio.
-Stehling purchased a vacant Dairy Queen because the family needed additional parking space for their popular bar across the street, the Crystal Pistol.
+Stehling purchased a vacant Dairy Queen because the family needed additional parking space for their bar across the street, the Crystal Pistol.
 Stehling decided to open a taco stand.
 The open-air design of the existing structure led to the "patio cafe" concept that defined the chain's subsequent locations.
 Felix Stehling's wife, Billie Jo Stehling, created the décor and interior theme for the restaurant chain.
 After finding all of the patio furniture stolen following the first night of business, Stehling decided to keep the place open 24 hours.

 The restaurant focused on fresh foods rather than pre-packaged or pre-prepared foods.
 The restaurant served beer and margaritas, staying open 24/7 and allowing takeout orders.
 As the business grew, Stehling asked his two brothers to help expand the chain throughout San Antonio.
 It soon grew to nine restaurants.
-In 1986 the brothers left the company, after differences in opinion on how to manage the business.
+In 1986 the brothers left the company after differences in opinion on how to manage the business.

 In 1990, Taco Cabana began expansion into neighboring states and continued its growth throughout Texas.
 Richard Cervera became president of the company in 1990, implementing a plan to franchise the brand.